FAQ - Updated April 7, 2021

 As demand for our puzzles now exceeds our capacity to make them, our focus is on getting as many puzzles out the door as possible.
 Nevertheless we expect to disappoint many of our existing and new fans in the early months of 2021, in not being able to accommodate your personal gift giving wishes.
 Frustrating no doubt!
 We readily admit it doesn't feel awesome from our perspective either.

 In an effort to reduce distractions and focus on puzzle production, we've temporarily disabled our website chat function as we felt we couldn't respond in a timely, adequate manner.
-We have also paused webstore sales while we replenish stock, and focus on scaling up production for 2021.
 If you have a question regarding an existing order, please reply to the invoice email or SMS you received.
 Otherwise, most of your questions should be answered below.

 Thank you for your continued support.
 Wishing you and yours a healthy and happy 2021.